shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/DNESBP_public/code/README.txt

 ***Cite:
 If you use this code, please cite our paper:
-X. Shen and F.-L. Chung, "Deep network embedding for graph representation learning in signed networks," IEEE Transactions on Cybernetics, 2018.
+X. Shen and F.-L. Chung, "Deep network embedding for graph representation learning in signed networks," IEEE Trans.
+Cybern., vol. 50, no. 4, pp. 1556-1568, 2020.